Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed-item.md

 **Delete:** Read-only

 ## <a name="parentid"></a>Parent Id
-The system generated identifier of the account that contains the feed.
+The system generated identifier of the parent [Feed](feed.md).

-This bulk field maps to the *Id* field of the [Account](account.md) record.
+The parent feed's [Custom Attributes][feed.md#customattributes] and [Sub Type](feed.md#subtype) determine which [Custom Attributes][#customattributes] are valid for this feed item.
+Currently ad customizer feeds and page feeds are supported, and other feed types could be added in the future.

 **Add:** Read-only
 **Update:** Read-only
 **Delete:** Read-only

 ## <a name="physicalintent"></a>Physical Intent
-Determines whether a person must be physically located in the targeted location in order for the ad to display.
+Determines whether a person must be physically located in the target location in order for the feed item to be eligible.

 The following values are supported.
 The default value is *PeopleInOrSearchingForOrViewingPages*.
-  - Use *PeopleInOrSearchingForOrViewingPages* if you want to show ads to people in, searching for, or viewing pages about your targeted location.
+  - Use *PeopleInOrSearchingForOrViewingPages* if you want the feed item to be shown to people in, searching for, or viewing pages about your targeted location.
-  - Use *PeopleSearchingForOrViewingPages* if you want to show ads to people searching for or viewing pages about your targeted location.
-  - Use *PeopleIn* if you want to show ads to people in your targeted location.
+  - Use *PeopleIn* if you want the feed item to be shown to people in your targeted location.

-**Add:** Optional
+**Add:** Optional.
+If you set this field, the [Target](#target) location must also be set.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
-If you set this field, then it must be set to a valid value i.e., *PeopleInOrSearchingForOrViewingPages*, *PeopleSearchingForOrViewingPages*, or *PeopleIn*.
+If you set this field to the *delete_value* string, the prior setting is removed.
+If you set this field to *delete_value*, then you are effectively resetting to the default value of *PeopleIn*.
 **Delete:** Read-only

 ## <a name="startdate"></a>Start Date
-The ad extension scheduled start date string formatted as *MM/DD/YYYY*.
+The feed item scheduled start date string formatted as *yyyy/mm/dd hh:mm:ss*.
+To default to midnight at the beginning of the day, you can omit the hh:mm:ss part.

 The start date is inclusive.
-For example, if you set *StartDate* to 5/5/2019, the ad extensions will start being shown at 12:00 AM on 5/5/2019.
+For example, if you set this field to 2019/06/15 00:00:00, the feed item will start being eligible at 12:00 AM on June 15th, 2019.

 **Add:** Optional.
-If you do not specify a start date, the ad extensions are immediately eligible to be scheduled during the day and time ranges.
+If you do not specify a start date, the feed item are immediately eligible to be scheduled during the day and time ranges.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 The start date can be shortened or extended, as long as the end date is either null or occurs after the new start date.
 If you do not set this field, then the existing settings will be retained.
-If you set this field to *delete_value*, then you are effectively removing the start date and the ad extensions are immediately eligible to be scheduled during the day and time ranges.
+If you set this field to *delete_value*, then you are effectively removing the start date and the feed item are immediately eligible to be scheduled during the day and time ranges.
 **Delete:** Read-only

 ## <a name="status"></a>Status